Portable oxygen delivery and oxygen conserving devices

 Brian L Tiep, MD

 - Director of Pulmonary Rehabilitation, City of Hope National Medical Center

 - Associate Professor of Medicine, Western University of Health Sciences

 - Rick Carter, PhD, MBA

 - Lamar University, Beaumont, TX

-Patients with chronic lung disease and other conditions who require long-term oxygen therapy are often mobile outside the home and need access to a portable supply of oxygen to maintain a normal lifestyle.
-For patients with advanced lung disease, who require long-term supplemental oxygen, exertional breathlessness, hypoxemia, and lack of energy are compounded by the increased demand of carrying or dragging portable oxygen equipment when they are away from home.
+Patients with chronic lung disease and other conditions who require long-term oxygen therapy are often mobile outside of the home and need access to a portable supply of oxygen to maintain a normal lifestyle.
+For patients with advanced lung disease who require long-term supplemental oxygen, exertional breathlessness, hypoxemia, and lack of energy are compounded by the increased demand of carrying or dragging portable oxygen equipment when they are away from home.